-First up, I made a little sketch of how I wanted my wall hanging to look.
-I made a few little tweaks as I went along, but it was really handy to have an idea of where I was headed before I started.
+I started with a rough sketch of how I wanted my wall hanging to look.
+I made a few tweaks as I went along, but it was handy to have an idea of where I was headed.

 2. Attach your metal rings together and start knotting

-I started off by attaching my two metal rings together with a piece of yarn using a larks head knot, leaving extra at the top to hang it on the wall later on.
+Attaching two metal rings together with a piece of yarn using a larks head knot, I left extra yarn at the top to hang it on the wall later on.
 I added a few wooden beads in between the hoops, and a few more above the top hoop, which you can see better in the pics further down.

 When the bottom row was as wide as I wanted it, I moved on to the top row of my wall hanging.
-I started off using strands of four pieces of yarn again, but then took them off and used strands of two pieces.
+This time, I used strands of two pieces.
 It gave me a neater, lighter look, which I preferred on the smaller ring.
 You can see the difference in these two photos.
 It’s the same amount of yarn in both images.

 3. Add the details

 I added wooden beads to my wall hanging as I went, threading each set onto a single strand of yarn.
 I didn’t have to knot them.
-They fit tightly enough that they just stay in place, but obviously they’d be more secure with a little knot above and below each set.
+They fit tightly enough that they just stay in place, although they would be more secure with a little knot above and below each set.

 4. Hang & trim

 Once I had my wall hanging the way I wanted it, I hung it above the bed where it was going to live, so I could get the length right.
-I tucked the top row of yarn out of the way so I could see the bottom row better, then basically just eye-balled it.
-I cut the yarn in a chevron shape.
+I tucked the top row of yarn out of the way so I could see the bottom row better.
+I’m sure there’s a better way, but I eyeballed it, cutting in a chevron shape.